-We offer an exclusively Lebanese wine list developed by our wine consultant (@tastingwithamy) to showcase local viticulture.
+We offer an exclusively Lebanese wine list developed to showcase local viticulture.

 Cabernet Sauvignon, Syrah, Merlot, Cabernet Franc